Approximately 331 students finished school with a degree in Physics from 15 degree programs available in Massachusetts.

 It is hard to find a better school than University of Massachusetts Amherst if you wish to pursue Physics as a major.
 Grads of the physics program state that they receive average early career wages of $54,751 and mid-career wages of $100,058.
 With over 20,000 students, this school is among the biggest schools in the nation.

 Worried about student loans?
 (We understand!) this school and its $23,340 annual net price could be a good match for you.
 Parents, you will be happy to find out University of Massachusetts Amherst features a relatively low crime rate.
 A virtual tour could be a good way to explore University of Massachusetts Amherst.

 It's hard to find a better school than Williams College if you want to study Physics.
 Williams College physics students earn 3.4% more than the standard physics grad.
 Students who enjoy a more slow-paced life will appreciate Williams College's location in the small town of Williamstown, Massachusetts.

 Tufts University is a good decision for students pursuing a Physics degree.
-Students who graduate from this program report average early career earnings of physics and mid-career earnings of $111,859.
-The location of Medford, Massachusetts, is satisfactory for individuals who desire a quiet, suburban region.
+Students who graduate from this program report average early career earnings of $56,098 and mid-career earnings of $111,859.
+This school is located in the suburban area of Medford, Massachusetts, close to shops and other entertainment.